elecTRON-Fellowship/circuit-3-backend/README.md

 ## 🧧 Rapyd Ewallet

 With the help of Rapyd's Wallet APIs, we are able to create a unique ewallet for our users which seamlessly integrates with other features of our app.
-You can use this ewallet to send/receive payments from your friends, raise funds if you are in need of money urgently and moreover, use it with 3rd-party apps like Uber, Zomato and pay their bills using directly from within our app.
+You can use this ewallet to send/receive payments from your friends, raise funds if you are in need of money urgently and moreover, use it with 3rd-party apps like Uber, Zomato and pay its bills directly from within our app.

 ## 💳 Wallet Funding